CodeOtter/knockout-directive/README.md

 ```
 var helpOverlay = DirectiveBinding('helpOverlay', {

   'helpOverlay':  // Name of the template
     /* HTML of the directive */
     '<div data-bind="visible: active"></div>'
   },

   /* Configuration of the directive */
   {
     replace: true, // True will template will overwrite the original directive DOM element.
                    // False will append the template to the original directive DOM element,
     share: false,  // The directive's view model will be bound to all descendants.
 False by default.
     render: true,  // Automatically render the template after it has been initialized.
 True by default.
     view: false,   // Use a custom view model.
 If blank, will use the view passed into the binding.
     debug: false   // Turns on debug messaging for this directive.
   },

   /* The view model the directive will use */
   function() {},
     /* The initialization of the directive */
     function(element, value, allBindingsAccessor, viewModel, bindingContext) {
       viewModel.template = value.template;
       viewModel.active = value.active;
     }
 );
 ```

 Or you can use an object to define the directive:

 ```
 var helpOverlay = DirectiveBinding({
   name: 'helpOverlay',
   templates: {
-		    'helpOverlay': '<div data-bind="visible: active"></div>'
+    helpOverlay': '<div data-bind="visible: active"></div>'
   },
   config: {
     replace: true,
     share: false,
     render: true,
     view: false,
     debug: false
   },
   view: function() {},
   init: function(element, value, allBindingsAccessor, viewModel, bindingContext) {
     viewModel.template = value.template;
     viewModel.active = value.active;
-	    	helpOverlay.render('helpOverlay', viewModel, element, true);
   }
 });
 ```